Dr Jez Weston – Deputy Manager

 She got interested in KnowYourStuffNZ after studying sociolinguistics.
 She saw a chance to directly work language into effective harm reduction messaging that works through empowerment, transparency and evidence.

-When she’s not cursing over content, Rhiannon can be found pottering in her garden, collecting memes, playing with her cat Monster, or making something out of one of Wendy’s sheeps’ fleeces.
+When she’s not cursing over content and making sure the website’s behaving itself, Rhiannon can be found pottering in her garden, collecting memes, playing with her cat Monster, or making something out of one of Wendy’s sheeps’ fleeces.

 New Zealand Drug Foundation